Online Enquiry

 Umbwe Route The steepest and hardest Kilimanjaro Route (only recommended for well-experienced climbers).
 5-6 Days

-Preparing for the Hike to Uhuru
+Preparing For The Hike To Uhuru

 Climbing to Uhuru Peak is a physically and mentally demanding challenge.
 Before embarking on the trek, it is essential to prepare your body by doing cardio and strength training exercises regularly.
 It is also important to acclimatize to the high altitude by spending time at higher elevations before the climb.